Contracting in Croatia: A Guide for International Contractors

 Croatia has a new set of visa and residence rules that went into effect in January 2021, some of which will apply to self-employed contractors.

-One rule that is constant and unchanged is that EU nationals do not need a work visa and only must apply for a residence permit after 82 days in the country.
+EU nationals do not need a work visa and only must apply for a residence permit after 82 days in the country.

 Non-EU Nationals: Digital Nomad Residence Permit